goooooouwa/writings/resume.md

 2022/02/12 - present

-Shunfa is the Product / Business Analyst of the offshore delivery team. he worked closely with the client and the team to build an innovate Business Process Integration Platform product from 0 to 1.
+Shunfa is the Product / Business Analyst of the offshore delivery team.
+He worked closely with the client and the team to build an innovative Business Process Integration Platform product from 0 to 1.

 He is responsible for the following: